 Learn helpful information about the benefits studying abroad from last year’s participants in the Media in Ireland Program.

-Announcement: New scholarship opportunities are available through the Pennsylvania State System of Higher Education (PASSHE) for qualifying students who participate in programs for direct WCU credit.
-Follow the link for more information and an application
+The Pennsylvania State System of Higher Education (PASSHE) has scholarships available for qualifying students who participate in programs for direct WCU credit.
+Follow the link for more information and an application.
+Deadlines are April 1st for Summer programs and May 1st for Fall Programs.

 WCU offers faculty-led programs during winter session, spring break, and summer session.
 A full listing is located on the “featured programs&rquo; tab within the find a program and apply tab.